case/rdap-cctld-ts/README.md

 # rdap-cctld-ts

+## Background

+[IANA](https://www.iana.org/) publishes some raw, canonical data about the DNS and root zone TLDs.
+This project is an attempt to make it easier to explore and answer questions about this canonical data.

+Here are some of the types of data that IANA publishes:

+- A list of all top-level domains
+- ASCII and Unicode variants of IDN (internationalized) TLDs
+- TLD categories, e.g. `generic`, `country-code`, `sponsored`, etc.
+- TLD Managers, e.g. `VeriSign, Inc.`, `Charleston Road Registry Inc.`, etc.
+- RDAP servers for all gTLDs, and some ccTLDs

+There is a bit more data beyond what IANA publishes, which can supplement or enrich the raw IANA data, to improve it a bit, and make it easier to understand.
+For example:

+- ccTLD RDAP servers - there are a handful of these that aren't included in the IANA data
+- Parent-Subsidiary groupings for TLD managers, e.g. `VeriSign` has four entities for all the TLDs they manage
+- What do the IDNs mean?
+- Which IDNs are ccTLDs, and which are generics?
+- Which gTLDs are Open or Closed, or Brand-only? (e.g. `.apple`)
+- Which backend (technical) operators power which TLDs?
+- Are there some friendlier / more recognizable names for TLD Managers?
+E.g. `Charleston Road Registry Inc.` = Google

+We are capturing some of this supplemental data in the `data/supplemental.json` file.

 ## Overview

 Each night, this project fetches three different [IANA](https://www.iana.org/) data files (related to top-level domains), and stores copies of them in this git repo.
 They are _small data_, so it's ok.